-To facilitate the early removal of fuel and fuel debris from the SFP. the cover over the Reactor Building will be dismantled to accelerate the removal of rubble on the operation floor.
+To facilitate the early removal of fuel and fuel debris from the SFP, the cover over the Reactor Building will be dismantled to accelerate the removal of rubble on the operation floor.
 The radiation dose on the site boundaries will also increase compared to before the dismantling.
-However, through measures to reduce the release, the estimated impact of the release from Units 1 to 3 on the site boundaries (0.03mSv/year) will be limited stirred up via a
+However, through measures to reduce the release, the estimated impact of the release from Units 1 to 3 on the site boundaries flo Q3mStylvaer will be Intimet.